perfanalytics/pose2sim/README.md

 ## 2D pose estimation
 > _**Estimate 2D pose from images with Openpose or an other pose estimation solution.**_ \
-N.B.: First film a short static pose that will be used for scaling the OpenSim model (A-pose for example), and then film your motions of interest
+N.B.: First film a short static pose that will be used for scaling the OpenSim model (A-pose for example), and then film your motions of interest.\
 N.B.: Note that the names of your camera folders must follow the same order as in the calibration file, and end with '_json'.

 ### With OpenPose: